m1dnight/exbin/README.md

 # Installation

-The easiest way to run your own instance of ExBin is by running it in a Docker container.
+The easiest way to run your own instance of Exbin is by running it in a Docker container.

 | Environment var     | Description                                                                                | Default             |
 |---------------------|--------------------------------------------------------------------------------------------|---------------------|